Committee on National Security Systems Instruction No. 1253 (CNSSI 1253)

 Services in scope

 - Azure services in scope for CNSSI 1253 reflect Azure Government FedRAMP High scope.

-You can access audit reports and certificates in the Azure Government portal by navigating to Home > Security Center > Regulatory compliance > Audit reports or using the following direct link (login required):
+You can access audit reports and certificates in the Azure Government portal by navigating to Home > Microsoft Defender for Cloud > Regulatory compliance > Audit reports or using the following direct link (sign in required):